cuttlefishh/python-for-data-analysis/assignments/assignment7.md

 3. Calculate the volume of each moon and planet; add these to your DataFrame (suggested column names: `moon_volume_km3`, `planet_volume_km3`).
 (Reminder: Volume = 4/3 * π * (Diameter/2)**3.)
 4. Using either Matplotlib or Seaborn, plot moon diameter versus host planet diameter (i.e., x-axis = `planet_diameter_km`, y-axis = `moon_diameter_km`) and label each moon next to its corresponding marker (but see B6).
 Save this plot as a PDF image.
 5. Using either Matplotlib or Seaborn, plot moon volume versus host planet volume (i.e., x-axis = `planet_volume_km3`, y-axis = `moon_volume_km3`) and label each moon next to its corresponding marker (but see B6).
 Save this plot as a PDF image.
 6. Optional: Label only the moons larger than a certain size, to remove the label clutter around the smaller moons.
+Hint: try a for loop with an if statement.
 7. Optional: Resize the markers so they are proportional to moon diameter.

 #### C. Comparing moon and sun angular diameters